juanvillada/DARKFUNCTIONS/05-working-with-MAGs.md

 --

 We will now map the quality-filtered metagenomic and metatranscriptomic data to the set of non-redundant MAGs to quantify their abundance across the samples.
+For metatranscriptomes, we will will work with the data after removing rRNA reads using SORTMERNA.

 ### Map reads to non-redundant MAGs with BOWTIE